 What we’re doing here is using the floor (which is flat!) and gravity to help improve the balance between the left and right hand sides of the body.

 Over time, the upper back lengthens by taking the shape of the floor.

 This helps with rounded shoulders or a head forward posture and pain in the associated areas – upper back, shoulders and neck.

 With the legs up at this angle it allows the hips, pelvis and lower back musculature to become more balanced left to right, and thus helps improve a misaligned pelvis and pain in the associated areas – knee, hip and lower back.

 When a client comes into clinic in a lot of pain, this is usually the first exercise I give them, and almost always by lying in this position their symptoms calm down.

-If you’d like to get 2 more exercises like this and advice on improving your posture you can sign up to my free newsletter by clicking here.
+If you’d like to get 2 posture correction exercises and advice on improving your posture you can sign up to my free newsletter by clicking here.

-Ameet Bhakta BSc, DipHE – I’m a posture correction specialist certified by the Egoscue Institute, and founder of Health Through Posture based in London.
+Ameet Bhakta BSc, DipHE – I’m a posture specialist certified by the Egoscue Institute, and founder of Health Through Posture based in London and Tunbridge Wells.